PaNOSC-ViNYL/ase/doc/ase/calculators/turbomole.rst

 ------------

-The restart mode can be used either to start a calculation from the data left from previous calculations or only analyse these data.
+The restart mode can be used either to start a calculation from the data left from previous calculations or to analyse or postprocess these data.
 The previous run may have been performed without ASE but the working directory of the job should contain the control file and all files referenced in it.
 In addition, the standard output will be searched in files beginning with *job.* and ending with *.out* but this is optional input, mainly to extract job datetime, runtimes, hostname and TURBOMOLE version.
 After constructing the calculator object (where params dict is optional):

 .. code:: python